TimKettenacker/datainference-v2/README.md

 The code first reads in One Pagers from Power Point slides.
 Then, it creates a topic model from the input for each of the slides representing a consultant profile.
 The topics from the profiles are then enriched by structures received from wikidata, to match the profile topics with fitting item descriptions and bring them into a structure proposed by the wikidata ontology.
 The representation is done in Neo4j.

-To-do: information objects are then being compared in a graph to each other in order to find the perfect match to an incoming request.
+Information objects are then being compared in a graph to each other in order to find the perfect match to an incoming request.
+A dataset from kaggle containing job descriptions is used to simulate the request (https://www.kaggle.com/PromptCloudHQ/us-technology-jobs-on-dicecom).

 A bunch of machine learning algorithms can be evaluated to perform and tune that matching.
 Visualization could be done using the GRANDstack (Apollo, React, Neo4j).